Home > Our Color Belt System.

 If attending private Spanish classes, you will be able to move on to the next level as soon as the fluency objectives for each level are reached.
 This means that you may be able to move on to the next level before or after completing the 16 hours normally required for each level.

 If you attend small group Spanish classes that we have set you up with, you will need to complete the 16 hours of instruction to be a candidate to pass to the next level.
-If after your second or third session you feel that you have been placed on the wrong level, though, please let us know and we will be happy to transfer you to a higher or lower level subject to availability.
+If after your second or third session you feel that you have been placed on the wrong level, though, please let us know, prior to your fourth session, and we will be happy to transfer you to a higher or lower level, at no extra cost, subject to availability.

-Unfortunately not.
-We offer 10 different levels of Spanish instruction.
+We offer 10 different levels of Spanish instruction: four beginner levels, three intermediate levels, and three advanced levels.
 Each of these 10 levels requires the completion of 16 hours.

-Only after completing the whole program, or 160 hours, you will be able to communicate your ideas and understand Spanish in a manner similar to that of native Spanish speakers.
-Most students do not need to complete these 160 hours to communicate, though.
-Its up to you to decide how good you want to become.
+After completing the whole program, or 160 hours, you will be able to communicate your ideas and understand Spanish in a manner similar to that of native Spanish speakers.
+Most students do not need to complete all of these hours to communicate, though.
+It's up to you to decide how good you want to become.

 After completing each of our 10 levels, average students notice significant improvement in their ability to speak and understand provided that they also do some supplementary self-studying at home on their own, through the help of our online student center, for at least the same number of hours per week that they meet with their instructor, to read in advance what they will be working with on the next class, and to do related homework.